IncursusInc/sitecommander/README.md

 # drupalstat
-DrupalStat is an interactive dashboard module to manage and monitor your Drupal 8 installs.
+DrupalStat is an interactive dashboard module to manage and monitor your Drupal 8 sites.

 DrupalStat features include: